Air purifier Florafilt and air analyser air-Q in lounge with bookcase

 Aromatic hydrocarbon toluene

-Toluene belongs to the group of aromatic hydrocarbons and thus falls into the category of VOCs.
+Toluene belongs to the group of aromatic hydrocarbons and therefore falls into the category of VOCs.
 Other common names for the chemical are retinaphtha, methylbenzene and phenylmethane.
 Toluene is mainly used as a solvent in paints, varnishes, printing inks and adhesives.

 Toluene is a colourless, characteristically smelling and volatile liquid.
 It burns with a strongly luminous and sooty flame and forms not only highly flammable but even explosive vapour-air mixtures.
 The flash point is 6°C - this characteristic property is also used in the production of the explosive TNT.
 Both petrol and petroleum contain toluene.
 In addition, it can be formed in incomplete combustion processes, such as smoking cigarettes.